Last updated: May 29, 2026

 Does West Virginia Medicaid cover dentures?

-West Virginia law includes restorative dental services such as dentures under adult Medicaid dental coverage, but coverage is subject to the $2,000 two-year limit and program rules.
-Ask the dental office to check coverage before work starts.
+West Virginia law includes restorative dental services, such as dentures, under adult Medicaid dental coverage.
+The adult benefit is subject to the $2,000 two-year limit and program rules.
+Ask the dental office to confirm coverage before work starts.

 Can Original Medicare pay for dentures?

 Usually no. Original Medicare does not cover routine dental care, dentures, fillings, cleanings, or most extractions in most cases.
-Some medically linked dental services may be covered in limited cases.
+Some dental services tied to covered medical care may be covered.

-Where can I get free dental care in Charleston?
+Where can I get dental help in Charleston?

 WV Health Right is the main place to call in Charleston.
 Its dental clinic serves eligible low-income adults and focuses on infection, pain, cleanings, fillings, and extractions.

-What if I live in a rural county?
+What if I live in a rural West Virginia county?

-Call WV Health Right’s mobile dental clinic if you live in a county it serves, call 2-1-1 for local referrals, and use the HRSA health center finder to search by ZIP code.
+Call the WV Health Right mobile dental clinic if it serves your county, search the HRSA health center finder by ZIP code, call 2-1-1, and ask your Medicaid plan for adult dental providers.
 If you have Medicaid, ask about transportation before the appointment.

 Some veterans can.
 VA dental benefits depend on benefit class, service-connected disability status, prisoner-of-war status, recent discharge rules, medical needs, and other factors.
 Veterans who do not qualify may be able to buy VADIP coverage.